nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Scheduling interviews
 **:information_source: Note:**

 * The duration of an interview is fixed at 30 minutes.
-A new feature to allow the user to schedule interviews of flexible duration is under consideration for future versions of TAlent Assistant™.
-* Interviews that have expired will automatically be deleted from the interview schedule.
-An interview is considered to be expired once its duration has fully passed. (e.g. If an interview is scheduled at 5PM, the interview is deemed to have expired from 5:31PM onwards).
+* Interviews that have expired will automatically be deleted from the interview schedule upon a restart of the application.
+An interview is considered to be expired once its duration has fully passed. (e.g. If an interview is scheduled at 5PM, the interview is deemed to have expired from 5:30PM onwards).
-If the application is open during the transition of an interview from ongoing to expired, a manual refresh (exit and re-open) of the application is required for the changes in the schedule to be reflected.
 * The `Interview Status` of a candidate is automatically set to `Scheduled` upon a successful scheduling of interview.
-Likewise, the `Interview Status` is set to `Completed` once an interview has expired.
-If the application is open during the transition of an interview from ongoing to expired, a manual refresh (exit and re-open) of the application is required for the changes in the schedule to be reflected.
+Once the candidate's scheduled interview has expired, the `Interview Status` will be set to `Completed` upon a restart of the application.
 ### Scheduling a candidate for interview: `schedule add`

 Schedules the specified candidate for an interview.